laellbec/DynaSurvey/README.md

-# Survey System Refactoring and Improvement
+# DynaSurvey: Efficient Data Processing

 This repository contains the refactored and improved version of a survey system developed as part of the SENG 265 course at the University of Victoria.
 The project focuses on enhancing the efficiency, modularity, and maintainability of a survey system initially developed in Assignment 1.